 Regular fly-in GP and Community Health Nurse clinics are conducted to remote stations and communities from our Port Augusta Base fortnightly.
 Primary Health Care Services are also available from RFDS Port Augusta Base to those in living, working and travelling in remote SA and at RFDS Health Services in Marree, Marla and Andamooka.
 These clinics are staffed by Remote Area Nurses and supported by a modern, fully-equipped 4WD ambulance service.Read more

-RFDS Central Operations conducts around 20 aeromedical transfers every day of patients from a country hospital to a major metropolitan hospital for a higher level of care.
-Often inter-hospital transfers occur in the middle of the night for patients requiring life-saving organ transplant or a newborn in need of emergency heart surgery at an interstate hospital.Read more
+RFDS Central Operations conducts over 20 aeromedical transfers every day of patients from a country hospital to a major metropolitan hospital for life-saving treatment or specialist medical treatment.Read more

 A Mental Health Outreach Program that enables clinicians to make regular visits to remote communities in Central Australia.
 Our team of Mental Health Clinicians conduct regular mental health consultations in communities surrounding Alice Springs and beyond in Central Australia.Read more